aau-claaudia/sci-sw-dev-2021/scientific_software_management_plan.md

 ## Software development:
 The package was develpoed ad-hoc, and errors/problems can be adressed through github.
 There is an attatched code of conduct in the repository that covers all participating in the project.

-Anyone is allowed to make pull-requests, but only maintainer/developers have permission to accept requests.
+- Anyone is allowed to make pull-requests, but only maintainer/developers have permission to accept requests.

-The code includes unit tests to verity basic properties along with agreement with the previous published implementations in SAS/Stata. although notice that a few tests return different results, we do not know whether
+- The code includes unit tests to verity basic properties along with agreement with the previous published implementations in SAS/Stata. although notice that a few tests return different results.
+This is due to differences in implementation, but we suspect that there is a problem in the SAS version of the implementation.

 ## Programming languages: